A 20m x 50m prefabricated warehouse building is a type of structure that is manufactured off-site and then transported and…

 (1) When there is a high-low span (or with a large rain canopy), the upper and lower bracing between the columns need to be layered at the high-low span (or the large rain canopy) (see 3-6a);

-(2) When the eave height is greater than 9m, double-layer column bracing can be set according to the included angle of the bracing.
-The angle between the cross-bracing and the horizontal plane is preferably 45 °, and it should not be greater than 55 °.
+(2) When the eave height exceeds 9m, double-layer column bracing can be set according to the included bracing angle.
+The angle between the cross-bracing and the horizontal plane is preferably 45 °, and it should not exceed 55 °.
 The upper and lower bracing are set between the columns.
 The end-opening room may not be provided with a lower bracing to reduce the temperature stress of the crane beam (see 3-6b).

 Round steel, angle steel, or round (square) pipe can be used for Column Cross Bracing.